 For consideration as a special student, you must first complete the lengthy process of submitting your request for Quebec certification to l’Ordre des orthophonistes et des audiologistes du Québec (OOAQ), click here for more info.
 You must provide the OOAQ’s decision letter showing that you have partially met their requirements for professional equivalence, apart from supplemental training that includes specific courses that we offer.

 Note that your admission to take our courses as a special student requires having an acceptable prior academic record.

 To be considered as a special student, please submit:

 - A cover letter addressed to the chair of admissions, outlining the specific courses you are asking to take to meet OOAQ requirements, the semester you would like to enroll in the course(s), and the total number of credits requested as a special student (there is a maximum of 12 credits)

-- The requirements from l'Ordre des othophonistes et des audiologistes du Québec (OOAQ) on training components you require to obtain Quebec SLP certification
+- Decision letter from l'Ordre des othophonistes et des audiologistes du Québec (OOAQ) on training components you require to obtain Quebec SLP certification

 - Transcripts from all universities attended

 - Proof of English proficiency as per GPS requirements

 Proof of proficiency - not required